ezsystems/ezscriptmonitor/doc/README.txt

   to time out, or manually, when the user indicates this before storing.
 Class editing is also improved when the script monitor extension is not installed.
   In this case it will alert the user to run the class update script manually.

+- Subtree removal: Removing a subtree with many nodes may time out.
+The current code will not start the removal in such cases, and instead tells the user to use the ezsubtreeremove.php script instead.
+The patch adds scheduling support to the script, and informs the user that removal has been scheduled to run in the background.

+Possible future features

+- Subtree copying
+- Trash emptying
+- Class removal

 Extending the currently supported features